Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Your never too far away from a trail system in Calgary

 Probably the most interesting stretch of trails and lively street action is found in the newly revitalized East Village.
-There’s separate lanes for walking or wheels, an urban beach, tricked out playgrounds and often street performers.
+There are separate lanes for walking or wheels, an urban beach, tricked-out playgrounds and often street performers.

 While you’re in the East Village, be sure to snag a snack from Sidewalk Citizen inside the Simmons Building.
 Or tuck into some share plates on the patio at CharBar in the same building.
 (Their cocktails are killer!)
 A few blocks away, Chix Eggshop serves up fantastic sandwiches and fried chicken.